c-florist/formicarium/README.md

 ### User interface & experience
 - [ ] **Simulation controls:** Implement UI controls to pause, reset, and adjust the simulation speed.
-- [ ] **Interactive world:** Allow users to add new food sources or other elements to the world in real-time.
 - [ ] **Pheromone visualization:** Create a visual representation of pheromone trails.

 ## Project history